skupperproject/skupper/cmd/site-controller/README.md

 `data:controller-ingress-host` - Host through which node is accessible when using nodeport as ingress.

 `data:controller-service-annotations` - Annotations to add to skupper controller service

+`data:controller-load-balancer-ip` - Load balancer ip that will be used for controller service, if supported by cloud provider

 For example: